Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If your dog is chewing excessively towards the base of the tail, have your dog see your vet or an experienced veterinary technician to have those glands checked out and possibly expressed if needed.
 Sometimes, these glands may get infected and your dog may need a course of antibiotics.

-Other localized problems involving the dog's bum include local irritation, cuts and presence of foreign items.
+Other localized problems involving the dog's bum include local irritation, cuts and the presence of foreign items.

 Hip pain or any pain affecting the dog's hindquarters can be a culprit for tail-biting behaviors in dogs.